chenxii-sun/chenxii-sun.github.io/_pages/about.md

   enabled: false
 ---

-I am a final-year PhD student in Operations Management at CUHK Business School, advised by Prof. Sean Zhou.
+I am a final-year PhD student in Operations Management at CUHK Business School, where I am extremely fortunate to be advised by Professor Sean Zhou.
+I have also benefited greatly from the guidance and mentorship of Professor Xiting Gong.
+Before joining CUHK, I received my bachelor's and master's degrees from the School of Information Management and Engineering at Shanghai University of Finance and Economics, where I was fortunate to be advised by Professor Chaolin Yang.

-My research interests are stochastic inventory theory and its applications and supply chain management.
-My current research studies inventory systems with stochastic lead times, remanufacturing inventory systems, and operations of smallholder agricultural aggregators.
+My research designs simple, implementable heuristic policies for complex operational problems whose optimal solutions are intractable or impractical to deploy, and establishes performance guarantees for these policies across different regimes.
+I am drawn to problems closely tied to everyday business practice, and I aim to provide solutions that firms can readily adopt while studying emerging business models.

-I received my Master's degree in Management Science and Engineering from Shanghai University of Finance and Economics.
+My research interests include inventory management, supply chain management, stochastic inventory theory and its applications, and the operations–marketing interface.